2025 PABA

 Reed Smith LLP

-Ernie is a Partner in the Entertainment & Media Industry Group of Reed Smith LLP.
-He advises clients in connection with business launches, joint ventures, M&A, and venture finance, and provides general corporate counsel with respect to client operations.
-Ernie is the Partner Chair for Reed Smith's AAPI affinity group.
+Ernie is Counsel in the Entertainment & Media Industry Group of Reed Smith LLP.
+He advises clients in connection with business launches, joint ventures, mergers and acquisitions and venture finance, and provides general corporate counsel with respect to client operations.

 Image